Charles H. Bridges, Jr. missionary diaries and correspondence

 Abstract

-This collection contains two diaries kept by Charles H. Bridges, Jr., during his LDS mission in Samoa, a journal with Bridges' Samoan language notes and studies, an 1892 Deseret News article discussing Bridges' work in Samoa, and a family group sheet with Bridges family's genealogical information.
+This collection contains two diaries kept by Charles H. Bridges, Jr. during his Latter-day Saints' mission in Samoa, a journal with Bridge's Samoan language notes and studies, an 1892 Deseret News article discussing Bridges' work in Samoa, and a family group sheet with Bridge's family's genealogical information.

 Arrangement